jxnblk/jxnblk.github.io/README.md

 ## About

-Product designer for internal tools at Etsy.
+Product designer at Etsy.
 Based in Brooklyn, NY.